lucashaley/lucashaley.github.io/_posts/2024-06-03-arkham-horror-lcg.md

 ### Key Mechanics

 *   The chaos bag.
-Allows for different probability distributions and outcomes.
+Allows for different probability distributions and outcomes, difficulty levels, and even changing mid-game.
 Like dice, but better?

 *   Clues vs. doom.
 A cool way of having both a positive and a negative progression for each 'act'.
 Makes for a very effective race.